CROssBAR: Comprehensive Resource of Biomedical Relations with Deep Learning Applications and Knowledge Graph Representations

 - Experimental validation: In vitro cell based wet-lab experiments are conducted based on the computationally-inferred information, with the purposes of verifying the predictions and also for gaining biological insight in the framework of health and disease, especially to make a contribution to the understanding of processes active in certain cancer subtypes.

-Comprehensive Resource of Biomedical Relations with Deep Learning and Network Representations (CROssBAR) is a joint research project between the Middle East Technical University (METU) and the European Bioinformatics Institute (EMBL-EBI) .
-This project is funded by the Scientific and Technological Research Council of Turkey (TUBITAK) and British Council, UK.
+Comprehensive Resource of Biomedical Relations with Deep Learning and Network Representations (CROssBAR) is a joint research project between the Middle East Technical University (METU) and Hacettepe University, Turkey, and the European Bioinformatics Institute (EMBL-EBI), UK.
+The project is funded by the Scientific and Technological Research Council of Turkey (TUBITAK) and the British Council.
 The people working on the project is given below: